tempname11/WorkingTitle4/notes/short_term.md

 # milestone: pretty picture
-  - shadows
-    - debug, test, iterate
+  - ddgi
+    - getting the maths right
+    - (raytracing?) pass writing the probe light values
+    - layout of the texture and reading it from shader
+    - [inflight_count] textures for probe light

-  - indirect lighting
+    - indirect light pass with fullscreen quad